starkdmi/MediaToolSwift/README.md

 ## MediaToolSwift
-> Advanced media converter for iOS and macOS
+> Advanced media converter for iOS, macOS and tvOS

 ## Video
 __Video compressor focused on:__